TripleWhy/longscroll-qt/README.md

 The documentation of [longscroll::ContentWidget](https://triplewhy.gitlab.io/longscroll-qt/doc/classlongscroll_1_1_content_widget.html) can give a good overview of what longscroll-qt can do, as most of its functionality is provided by that class.

 ## Stylesheets
 longscroll-qt widgets can be styled like any other widget.
-Since longscroll-qt uses a the namespace, `longscroll` by default, stylesheets have to specify it too.
+Since longscroll-qt uses a namespace, `longscroll` by default, stylesheets have to specify it too.
 For example:
 ```css
 longscroll--ContentWidget {
 	background: blue;